dotupNET/gitkit/README.md

 **The target folders will be:**

-*/tmp/src/dotupNET* for your own repositories.
+For your own repositories: */tmp/src/dotupNET*

-*/tmp/src/dotupNET/forks* for forked repositories.
+For your own forked repositories: */tmp/src/dotupNET/forks*

-*/tmp/src/ColaborateTo* for repositories, you're colaborate.
+For repositories you don't own: */tmp/src/RepositoryOwner

-/tmp/src/ColaborateTo/forks for forked repositories, you're colaborate.
+For forked repositories you don't own: /tmp/src/RepositoryOwner/forks

 https://github.com/dotupNET/gitkit